MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/how-to-lease-ra.md

 ---
-author: pawinfie
+author: sophiasysun
-description:  Technical document for deploying cross-tenant or cross-company Remote Assist calls ms.author: pawinfie ms.date: 03/24/2020 ms.service: crm-online ms.topic: article
+description:  How to enable vendors and contractors to use Remote Assist ms.author: sopsun ms.date: 03/24/2020 ms.service: crm-online ms.topic: article
-title: Cross-tenant Remote Assist licensing implementation ms.reviewer: krbjoran
+title: How to enable vendors and contractors to use Remote Assist ms.reviewer: krbjoran
 ---

-# How to provide Remote Assist licenses to external users
+# How to enable vendors and contractors to use Remote Assist

 This document assumes that you have read our [Remote Assist advanced deployment scenarios](out-of-tenant-overview.md) document.